arque1393/Document_RAG_from_GDrive_with_Llama_Index/README.md

 1. Automatic Retrieve data from Google Drive folders.
     - System Check in certain time interval if changes occurs on selected Google Drive if occurs then it decode that and read newly created or updated files from the Google Drive and **store** all the data in a vector database for future search
     - As Vector Database ```ChromaDB``` has been used
-2. Retrieve any text based document files
+2. Retrieve any text-based document files
     - System is able to retrieve any kind of text information files Ex.
-Documents, PDF, PPD, HTML, Markdown etc.
+Documents, PDF, PPT, HTML, Markdown, etc.
     - Using ```llama_index.readers.google.GoogleDriveReader``` to load all document from the selected Google Drive folder
 3. Preprocessing and Vector Store Indexing :
-    - Index all the retrieve data by making few pre process like Title Extraction , Paragraph Extraction, etc.
+    - Index all the retrieved data by making few pre-processes like Title Extraction, Paragraph Extraction, etc.
 4. Google's Gemini Model as LLM to answer the Query

 ### Process